OpenEnergyPlatform/oeo-tools/oeo-imports/README.md

     a.
 Create or update two lists of terms

-        -> terms that should be integrated into the OEO on their own  (ontology-n-hierarchy.txt) -> terms that should be imported with their parent classes    (ontology-w-hierarchy.txt)
+        -> terms that should be integrated into the OEO on their own, i.e. without importing the hierarchy  (ontology-n-hierarchy.txt)
+        -> terms that should be imported with their parent classes    (ontology-w-hierarchy.txt)

     b.
 Create a shell script (extract-[ontology abbreviation]-module.sh)